top of page

 • Access to outdoor learning and workshops with experts to ensure children develop their understanding of their surroundings.

-• In Foundation Stage, children begin to explore the world around them, with specific Science work covered through the Early Learning Goals – The Natural World.
+• In Foundation Stage, children begin to explore the world around them, with specific Science work covered through the Early Learning Goal ‘Understanding the World’.

-• Individual discussions in which children are encouraged to approve their own work and progress.
+· Individual discussions encouraging children to reflect on their work and progress.

-Throughout our Science teaching, we hope that our children will develop a sense of awe and wonder about the world around them.
+Throughout our Science teaching, we aim to cultivate a sense of awe and wonder about the world, encouraging children to explore, question, and understand the world around them.

 Impact